 other Oil PSU co-promoters viz., IOCL, GAIL and BPCL.
 Dahej LNG

 terminal of PLL having a capacity of 10 MMTPA is currently meeting

-terminal of 5 MMTPA capacity is under construction at Kochi and is
+terminal of capacity 5 MMTPA has been set up at Kochi and was dedicated

 ix.
 Pawan Hans Limited (PHL)